sommer/veins/README.txt

 //
-// Documentation for these modules is at http://veins.car2x.org/
+// Parent documentation for these modules is at http://veins.car2x.org/
+// This branch is part of my master thesis project.
 //